 Online course on violence

-NCK has developed an online basic introductory course on men’s violence against women and domestic violence.
+NCK has developed an online basic introductory course on men’s violence against women and violence in close relationships.

-The course is cross-disciplinary and aims to increase the competency among professionals who meet women and children subjected to violence or perpetrators in their work.
-It targets social care staff, which is 50 percent of the users’ area of work, but the course can be used by staff working in other fields, such as health care, education or law.
+The course is cross-disciplinary and aims to increase the competency among professionals who in their line of work encounter women and children subjected to violence, and/or perpetrators of violence.
+The course targets social care staff but can be used by staff working in other fields, such as health care, education or law.
 The course is free of charge and is available to the general public.

-The course teaches the basics about men’s violence against women and domestic violence and discusses
+The course teaches the basics about men’s violence against women and violence in close relationships and discusses